DreamersofDay/guides/protocols/git/README.md

 Maintain a Repo
 ---------------

-* Avoid including files in source control that are specific to your development machine or process.
+* Don't include files in source control that are specific to your development machine or process.
 * Delete local and remote feature branches after merging.
 * Perform work in a feature branch.